 There are a few different reasons you may need auto insurance coverage without being able to drive.
 Perhaps you still have only a driver’s permit.
 Or maybe it’s a legal issue that will only be temporary.

 Aside from the fact that it’s the law to have your car insured at all times, you want to protect your vehicle the best you can.
 Even if it is in the garage for a while.

 So, the short answer to the question, can you get car insurance without a license is yes.
 Just keep in mind that you’ll pay higher premiums and may not be eligible for full coverage depending on your insurer.

 Remember, too, that speaking to a licensed agent in your area may yield the best results.
 He or she will have access to insurers that may be willing to cover you.

-If you’re tired of shopping around for an auto insurance policy that will meet your needs, don’t hesitate to contact us!
+If you’re tired of shopping around for an auto insurance policy that will meet your needs, don’t hesitate to contact us online or give us a call!
 We have rates as low as $14 per month.